 Since late February 2021, a DHS task force led by Michelle Brané has been making strides toward identifying and reunifying families that were unjustly and cruelly separated at the US-Mexico border by the previous administration.
-As of August 2, 2021, more than 40 families have been reunited after being apart for years.
+As of August 20, 2021, more than 47 families have been reunited after being apart for years.
 Families receive humanitarian parole to re-enter the United States and reunite, allowing them to temporarily remain in the country with the opportunity to apply for work authorization.
 On June 9, 2021, the Interagency Task Force on the Reunification of Families (the Task Force) released its first progress report, which showed a commitment to identify all affected separated families and to develop a process so that those families can reunite in the United States.
-Despite this initial progress, much more remains to be done, including increased transparency in the development of the reunification process and additional protections for those reunified.
-Since government records are incomplete, the Task Force is trying to determine the reunification status of approximately 2,000 affected families.
-WRC urges the Task Force to redress the harm caused through provision of permanent immigration status and access to medical and mental health services, among other remedies.
+On August 26, 2021, the Task Force's second progress report - dated August 1, 2021 - was posted online and describes additional progress and ongoing efforts to improve its data; increase efficiencies in processing parole requests from separated family members; and develop an easily accessible, public web portal for families to register with the Task Force.
+It also detailed ongoing efforts to identify ways for the government to offer services to families to prevent homelessness and facilitate the transition to life in the US, as well as its work with Congress on legislation that, if enacted, would provide a durable immigration status for separated families, following their reunification in the US.